CorbynG98/Venue_Review_Remaster/venue_review_api/readme.md

 We also need some custom env variables set, in a special test version of the file.

 1. This is the same as the .env Configuration from above, except the file needs to be called `.test.env` in this case.
 If you wish to use a different env file, make sure to edit `pretest.config.ts` to specify said env file.
-2. If you use a database name different to `venue_review_test` as I do for my testing, make sure to update the sql files to match this, so the scripts run correctly on the right database.
+2. If you use a database name different to `venue_review_remaster_test` as I do for my testing, make sure to update the sql files to match this, so the scripts run correctly on the right database.

 ## Running